-- Listen to and discuss The Empress and the Silkworm by Lily Toy Hong
+- Listen to and discuss the silk-making process in The Empress and the Silkworm by Lily Toy Hong

 - Color, cut out, and arrange Silkworm Sequencing Cards